What is neck pain?

 Manual therapy, including massage, mobilization, and manipulation, can help some neck pain.
-See a physiotherapist, chiropractor, or osteopathic doctor for this type of care, and to learn stretching and strengthening exercises that you can do at home.
+See a physical therapist, chiropractor, or osteopathic doctor for this type of care and to learn stretching and strengthening exercises that you can do at home.

 Chronic (long-term) neck pain

 For long-lasting neck pain, you can use the same pain-relief measures used for acute pain.
 For more information, see Home Treatment.

 People who have chronic pain syndrome and its associated problems, such as depression or substance use disorder, may respond to treatment more slowly.
 Counselling along with medical treatment may help in recovery.

 Surgery is rarely required for neck pain.
 It may be an option when neck pain is caused by certain conditions.

 For neck pain caused by posture or body mechanics

 - Avoid slouching or a head-forward posture.
 Sit straight in your chair with your lower back supported, feet flat on the floor, and shoulders relaxed.
 Don't sit for long periods without getting up or changing positions.
 Take short breaks several times an hour to stretch your neck muscles.

 - If you work at a computer, adjust the monitor so the top of the screen is at eye level.
 Use a document holder that puts your work at the same level as the screen.
 For more information, see the topic Office Ergonomics.